K Bye for Now (SWT Live)

-K Bye for Now (SWT Live) is the debut live album by American singer Ariana Grande.
+K Bye for Now (SWT Live) is the first live album by American singer Ariana Grande.
 It was released on December 23, 2019, featuring Grande's setlist from her Sweetener World Tour in 2019, which contains guest appearances from Big Sean, Childish Gambino, Nicki Minaj and Zedd.
 All of its tracks were produced by Grande and Natural.
 The album reached number 79 on the Billboard 200.
 On June 12, 2021, CD and vinyl versions of the album were released for Record Store Day.

 Background

 Grande embarked on the Sweetener World Tour starting in March 2019 to support her albums Sweetener (2018) and Thank U, Next (2019).
 On October 17, 2019, Grande tweeted a photo of her editing vocal files on her laptop and wrote "about to start coming thru and picking my favorite adlibs / performance moments on this flight ... just in case u want a live album one day".
 In November 2019, Grande continued to tease the album by sharing more photos onto Instagram of audio files named after different cities she performed in.
 On December 1, 2019, Grande shared an update on the production of the album.

 On December 10, 2019, Grande responded affirmatively to a fan that had asked if a live album would arrive before the year's end.
 On December 11, 2019, the album was put up for pre-saving on Spotify under the tentative title SWT Live and Grande shared the track listing on her Instagram.
 On December 22, 2019, Grande revealed on Twitter that the album would be titled K Bye for Now and would be released later that night following her final show of the Sweetener World Tour in Inglewood, California.